aiventures/utils_xs/README.md

 * 🟨 `20251006` Create a markdown toc summary function (`20251006`)
 * 🟨 `20251006` Create shortcuts for frequently used `Git`, `Pip` and `VENV` commands
 * 🟨 `20251006` Create shortcut to total commander
+* 🟨 `20251007` Use Image Magick to create Thumbnails in SML
+* 🟨 `20251007` Add logic to extract locations

 # DONE